zitadel/zitadel/docs/docs/concepts/architecture/software.md

 #### Service Layer

-The service layer includes all components who are potentialy exposed to consumers of ZITADEL.
+The service layer includes all components who are potentially exposed to consumers of ZITADEL.

 ##### HTTP Server